ywen407/books-futures-explained/src/4_pin.md

 exceptions.

 5. The main use case for `Pin` is to allow self referential types, the whole justification for stabilizing them was to allow that.
-There are still corner cases in the API which are being explored.

 6. The implementation behind objects that are `!Unpin` is most likely unsafe.
 Moving such a type after it has been pinned can cause the universe to crash.
 As of the time of writing